About Childhood ALL

-Refractory and Relapsed Treatment.
 The drug clofarabine (Clolar®) is used to treat some children aged 1 to 21 years with relapsed and refractory ALL after they've undergone at least two regimens of chemotherapy.
-Clolar doesn't cure ALL, but it can lead to a temporary remission.
-The remission is followed by allogeneic stem cell transplantation.
+An allogenic stem cell transplantation may also be used.

 After treatment, most children can expect to have full and productive lives.
 Many survivors return to school, attend college, enter the workforce, marry and become parents.